 - Problem solving

 - Leadership development

 - Program development and evaluation

 - Continuing professional education

-These research areas form our concentration areas of teaching and learning, Extension program development and evaluation, and agricultural leadership.
+These research areas form our concentration areas of teaching and learning, leadership and social change, and community education and development.

 For students interested in a completely online education, the College of Agriculture and Life Sciences offers a Master's of Agricultural and Life Sciences degree.
 Agricultural, Leadership and Community Education faculty are available to serve as advisors for students in this terminal professional degree program.

 The Department of Agricultural, Leadership and Community Education recognizes the significant contributions made by graduate students to departmental research, teaching, and Extension programs and is committed to providing the best possible opportunity for students to learn and develop as professionals in their areas of interest.
 These professional graduate opportunities include:

 - Relevant graduate assistantships within the department include assignments in current faculty research and program grants, special department projects, and teaching assistantships for undergraduate courses.
 A number of our graduate students also have assistantships outside of our department.
 These other assistantship opportunities include assignments in Virginia Cooperative Extension, the Graduate School, and other offices within the College of Agriculture and Life Sciences.